rhysd/action-setup-vim/README.md

 **Note:** Ubuntu 18.04 supports official [`neovim` package][ubuntu-nvim] but this action does not install it.
 As of now, GitHub Actions also supports Ubuntu 16.04.

+**Note:** When downloading an asset for stable Neovim from `stable` release on GitHub, the asset is rarely missing.
+In the case, this action will get the latest version tag from GitHub API and use it instead of `stable` tag (see [#5][issue-5] for more details).

 ## Choose specific version

 ### Vim